ui5-community/ui5-journey-recorder/README.md

 # UI5 Test Recorder

+The *UI5 Test Recorder* is intended to use for your daily testing of UI5 applications.
-The *UI5 Test Recorder* enables efficient test automation for SAP UI5 and OpenUI5 applications, by enabling the user to record test scenarios with only simple tools.
+The tool enables efficient test automation for SAP UI5 and OpenUI5 applications, by enabling the user to record test scenarios with only simple tools.
-To this end, the UI5 test recorder provides export capabilities to UIVeri5, TestCafe, and OPA5.
 While recording, the tool supports you in setting the perfect combination of unique attributes to allow a stable and reproducible test execution.

+UI5 test recorder is able to generate the test code either for integration tests with [OPA5](https://sap.github.io/openui5-docs/#/Integration_Testing_with_One_Page_Acceptance_Tests_%28OPA5%29_2696ab5) or end-to-end tests with [UIVeri5](https://github.com/SAP/ui5-uiveri5) or [TestCafé](https://devexpress.github.io/testcafe/).

 ## Documentation